Table of Contents

 3. Check Upgrade client automatically when new client updates are available and press OK in the window that pop-ups

 If you go to the tab Automatic Client Upgrade, you see what version all clients will upgrade to.

-I always recommend using the Automatic Client Upgrade feature.
+I always recommend using the Automatic Client Upgrade feature to force an SCCM client update.
 It is easy to configure, and I have no negative experience of it.